What is a resume?

 The basic steps of writing a resume will be as follows

 - Review professional templates, this can help you to see the best layouts and formatting options.
 Simple is always better.
+Steer clear of too much colour, different fonts, or overuse of tables etc.

-- You can draw up a rough copy, and be sure to add all your contact information, your professional outline and your skills.
+- You can draw up a rough copy, and be sure to add all your contact information, your professional outline, and your skills.
 The more you get into your resume layout in the beginning, the easier it will be to see how much space you will need.

 - When you have all of the information, you can decide on the colour and font theme.
 As mentioned, elegant and straightforward usually works best, and too much colour or too many varied fonts will give the wrong impression altogether.
+If you do choose a colour on your resume, blue is always best – blue is considered a very trusting colour.

 If this is the direction you are going, there are three types: